nightrunner91/nightvue/README.md

 ### Sass grid mixins

-Although this method is very familiar to most developers, we highly recomend to use Sass mixins to build grid right in SCSS files.
+Although HTML method is very familiar to most developers, we highly recomend to use Sass mixins to build grid directly in SCSS files.
 This will make Vue templates noticeably cleaner and at the same time help keep all the styles in one place.

-To convert any selector to container type just apply `@container()` mixin to it:
+To convert any selector to container just apply `@container()` mixin to it:
 ```
 @include container();
 @include container('full');